Recurring Events (DSL)

 Duplicate Prevention

 Deterministic file paths based on (RRuleID, Instance Date) prevent duplicates.
 Format: [Title] [YYYY-MM-DD]-[14-digit-hash].md.
-Filesystem itself acts as deduplication gate - if file exists, creation skipped.
-Resilient to race conditions, plugin reloads, vault sync, and indexer restarts.
+Filesystem itself acts as deduplication gate — if file exists, creation skipped.
+Resilient to race conditions, plugin reloads, and vault sync.

 Creating Recurring Events